 In these quiet, tidal waters, masses of entangled leaves, boughs, and trunks spring out of the sea itself—not a sliver of earth protrudes above the water.
 On the landless Bird Island, some fifteen thousand birds gather at dusk to nod off in peace.
 No ground, no predators.
 These birds are fearless for the night.
 How I envy those birds on Bird Island.
 The romance of it makes me shudder: What would my life look like if I erased all fear?

 I’m off to Mexico again soon, interviewing kids who, years ago, received free cleft lip and palate surgeries from Smile Network International.
 I’m helping Smile with a book, and I’m sure it will be extraordinary to meet these individuals whose lives were changed dramatically by one simple act of kindness by strangers.

 Meanwhile, Mexico brings back potent memories.
 I can’t believe it’s been 28 years since my first trip there.
 I planned it myself, secretly, with an atlas and a phone book, in the weeks before my sixteenth birthday.
 When the morning of the big day arrived, I skipped school and hopped an MTC to the Greyhound terminal.
 I had enough money for a one-way ticket to El Paso and $67 for food and sundries en route.
 I wore an unattractive light gray Members Only jacket and baggy jeans, and carried a purple tote bag with the word “Ciao!” embroidered on the small label.
-I had braces on my teeth and a genuinely traumatic hair-do leftover from a perm gone wrong at a discount beauty school.
-There’s more to the story … continue reading »
+I had braces on my teeth and a genuinely traumatic hair-do leftover from a perm gone wrong at a discount beauty school. contine u eioa ;Read the rest of this entry »